zachvalenta/jvns.ca/content/post/2018-02-18-working-remotely--4-years-in.markdown

 https://donut.ai is a cool system for pairing people up at random to talk and I've liked it when I've used it.

+### What happens if you spend a week stuck on a problem?

+One concern I hear sometimes is -- if you're struggling for a week to fix a bug, will people notice?
+Or will people just think you're not doing anything that week?

+I haven't found this to be a big problem -- sometimes I'll spend 1 week trying to debug the same issue.
+I just make sure I communicate to my team that's what I'm doing!
+Once I realize it's going to take a while to fix, I try to tell people I'm planning to spend a long time working on the bug because I think it's serious and worth spending time on (which is good, because if someone disagrees, we can talk about it!), document my progress, and I'll generally talk about what I'm struggling with in Slack or in my 1:1 meetings with people throughout the week.
+Sometimes they'll have ideas that help get me unstuck!

+So if I spend a week working on a tricky bug, the result is people usually understand why I spent so long working on it, and once it's fixed we can celebrate!

+### Calendar management

+One challenging thing about all these weekly meetings I use to communicate is making sure I don't fragment my calendar so much that I'm constantly interrupted and can't get any programming done.
+The meetings are all important -- if I didn't have the meetings, I'd be out of touch and couldn't make decisions about what I should be *doing* with my focus time -- but it's important not to let them take over :)

+here are things I do to keep my calendar under control so I have time to focus and can leave work on
+time:

+* try to cluster meetings together (have a 1.5 hour meeting block so I only get interrupted once)
+* block off 4-hour chunks of "focus time" in my calendar and people have been good at
+* add an "end of day" block on my calendar at 5:30pm EST every day.
+This means that people know not to schedule things with me after I'm done for the day.
+Sometimes it's unavoidable because 5:30 EST is 2:30 in the home office, but people are really respectful and always ask if it's okay first.

 ### I'm not an introvert, and I like working remotely

 One stereotype about remote workers is that we're all introverts!
 I'm not sure if I'm really an